PierreLambert3/Imagenet-tSNE-embedding/README.md

 ﻿# Imagenet-tSNE-embedding

+IMPORTANT: it seems a git clone doesn't pull the .npy files, but from the web interface of github, you can click on the file name and then click on the small "dowload" button to correctly download the files (156MB for X, 4.9MB for Y).

 tSNE representation as mentioned in the paper "Neighbour Embeddings: Beyond Visualisation" by P. Lambert & colleagues, Machine Learning Methods in Visualisation for Big Data (2025) (https://diglib.eg.org/collections/d1dfb060-0146-49af-a115-9151bd985622)